Sunak to water down net zero commitments to ensure they are ‘proportionate’

 Some Tory MPs are considering writing letters of no confidence in the Prime Minister if he goes ahead with the changes, the PA news agency understands.

-Former prime minister Liz Truss has been among them, calling for the abandonment of “environmental regulations which are hiking the cost of living”.

-Mr Sunak could reportedly also abandon plans for new energy-efficiency targets for private rented homes.
+The Prime Minister could reportedly also axe plans for new energy-efficiency targets for private rented homes.

+In his late-evening statement, he said: “For too many years politicians in governments of all stripes have not been honest about costs and trade offs.
+Instead they have taken the easy way out, saying we can have it all.

+“This realism doesn’t mean losing our ambition or abandoning our commitments.
+Far from it.
+I am proud that Britain is leading the world on climate change.
+We are committed to Net Zero by 2050 and the agreements we have made internationally, but doing so in a better, more proportionate way.

 “It will potentially destabilise thousands of jobs and see investment go elsewhere.
 And ultimately the people who will pay the price for this will be householders whose bills will remain higher as a result of inefficient fossil fuels and being dependent on volatile international fossil fuel prices.